Estrogen-Deficient Skin Is Real — & It Doesn't Just Happen During Menopause

 Rise In New Beauty Category

 While aging and estrogen have rarely been spoken about together in terms of skin, we're now seeing a spike of interest from both consumers and brands.
-Experts point to the fact that women are living longer (the average life expectancy of a woman in the U.S. is 81, according to the CDC) and, for that reason, are spending more time in menopause.
+Experts point to the fact that women are living longer (the average life expectancy of a woman in Canada is about 82) and, for that reason, are spending more time in menopause.

 “